Travel Insurance While Pregnant: Best Coverage for Pregnancy

 Consider CFAR coverage

-Want cancel for any reason coverage?
-Pick a plan with CFAR.
-It covers pregnancy situations that force you to cancel.
-You'll get back 75% of your trip cost.
+Cancel for any reason coverage protects pregnancy situations that force you to cancel, reimbursing 75% of your trip cost.

 Travel Insurance for Pregnancy: Bottom Line

-Travel insurance coverage for pregnancy depends on when you buy your policy.
-Purchase before discovering pregnancy for the broadest protection, as normal pregnancy becomes a covered cancellation reason.
-Buy after pregnancy and you're limited to complication coverage only.
+Buy travel insurance before discovering pregnancy for the broadest protection.
+Normal pregnancy then becomes a covered cancellation reason, while purchasing after pregnancy limits you to complication coverage only.

-AXA Travel Insurance leads with comprehensive pregnancy coverage, followed by BHTP LuxuryCare and Travel Guard.
+AXA Travel Insurance offers the most comprehensive pregnancy coverage, followed by BHTP LuxuryCare and Travel Guard.
 Medical coverage applies only to pregnancy complications requiring emergency treatment, not routine care.
 Add cancel for any reason coverage for 75% reimbursement on pregnancy situations that don't meet medical complication criteria, especially if you're planning conception or have irregular cycles.

 FAQ: Buying Travel Insurance During Pregnancy